Skip to Content

 4. Mexican cookbook: My Mexico City Kitchen

 If taking your loved one to Mexico City for a culinary experience is not in the budget, why not bring Mexico City to them?
-Gabriela Cámara’s “My Mexico City Kitchen” is one of the foremost Mexican cookbooks on the market right now.
+Gabriela Cámara’s “My Mexico City Kitchen” is one of the foremost Mexican cookbooks on the market.

 Cámara knows what she’s talking about: she owns two wildly popular restaurants in Mexico City and San Francisco, and has written for a wide range of food publications.